ruxo/foundation/README.md

 ## JSON deserialization of derived classes

-Introduce a `JsonDerivedType` attribute to support JSON deserialization of derived classes.
+Introduce a `RzJsonDerivedType` attribute to support JSON deserialization of derived classes.
+This is an alternative solution to .NET 7 `JsonDerivedType` solution.

 ```c#
 enum PersonType